Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/datasources.md

 1. Configure XM Cloud so that authors can create the content
 1. Connect a created data source to the Component on the page.
 1. Configure XM Cloud so that whenever an author drags the Text Teaser component onto the page, they are asked to select an existing piece of content or create a new one.
-1. Setup the solution so that you can store the new data model in source control so it can be deployed to other environments.

 ## Prerequisites